-Under the terms of our LTIP, we have issued restricted shares to our employees.
-On the date that these restricted shares vest, we provide such employees the option to sell shares to cover their tax liability, via a net exercise provision pursuant to our applicable restricted share award agreements and the LTIP, at either the number of vested shares (based on the closing price of our common stock on such vesting date) equal to the minimum statutory tax liability owed by such grantee or up to the maximum statutory tax liability for such grantee.
-The Company may repurchase the restricted shares sold by the grantees to settle their tax liability.
-The repurchased shares are reallocated to the number of shares available for issuance under the LTIP.
-During 2021, there were no shares purchased.
+Under the terms of our LTIP, we have issued restricted share units to our employees.
+On the date that these restricted share units vest, we provide such employees the option to sell shares to cover their tax liability, via a net exercise provision pursuant to our applicable restricted share unit award agreements and the LTIP, at either the number of vested share units (based on the closing price of our common stock on such vesting date) equal to the minimum statutory tax liability owed by such grantee or up to the maximum statutory tax liability for such grantee.
+The Company may repurchase the restricted share units sold by the grantees to settle their tax liability.
+The repurchased share units are reallocated to the number of share units available for issuance under the LTIP.